-These are among the easiest homemade sweets recipes!
+These are among the easy sweets recipes to make at home!
 These Cashew Clusters from Ann’s Entitled Life require very few ingredients and are sure to be a hit.
 Use plain chocolate and skip the salt if you like.

 Peda is something most Moms feed their kids and Sharmis Passions puts a chocolatey twist on this classic Indian sweet!
 Check out her detailed step by step tutorial and you can substitute the nuts with those of your choice.